Setting up GraphQL with a .NET Core site

 27/01/2021

-With growing interest in websites being built using a headless CMS, the UI team at NetConstruct have become very familiar with GraphQL APIs and the benefits it brings over traditional REST APIs.
+With growing interest in websites being built using a headless CMS, the UI team at IDHL have become very familiar with GraphQL APIs and the benefits it brings over traditional REST APIs.
 Many headless CMS providers offer GraphQL APIs or static site generator plugins which open up the use of GraphQL for data retrieval.

 One of the main attractions of using GraphQL is the ability to specify fields that need to be returned when making API calls.
 This in turn reduces the size of the response payload, removing all of the bloat that would typically be associated with REST API response models.